rniemeyer/knockout-postbox/README.md

 Build
 -----
-This project uses anvil.js (see http://github.com/arobson/anvil.js) for building/minifying.
+This project uses [grunt](http://gruntjs.com/) for building/minifying.

 Install from NuGet
 ------------------